JD003/hello-world/README.md

 # hello-world

-This is my 1st repository
+This is my 1st repository!
+I am excited to learn something new.
+I have always wanted to see if I could do this and here is my chance...